lauralondo/Horror-Game/README.md

 - Because there will be lighting from various sources we will need to also render shadows.
 - We will have a mirror

 ####Revision  4-28-14:
--only building 2 rooms
+- only building 2 rooms
--no shadows
+- no shadows
--small number of object. ~4
+- small number of object. ~4
--model the player in reflection
+- model the player in reflection